LangsterGA/test/README.md

 Metadata for the [SITREP summary](https://github.com/LangsterGA/test/blob/master/README.md#sitrep-summary-metadata) files, as well as some sample [SITREP maps](https://github.com/LangsterGA/test/blob/master/README.md#sample-sitrep-maps), are located further down on this page.
 Prior to running the tool, please read the [Helpful tidbits](https://github.com/LangsterGA/test/blob/master/README.md#Helpful-tidbits) section at the bottom of this page to avoid headaches.

-*Extract plugin - click on image to see it larger in a new tab*
 ![GoData](/images/Artboard5.png)
 *SITREP toolbox in action - click on image to see it larger in a new tab*
 ![GoData](/images/AnimeToolboxFlowChart.gif)